tyh666/News-Recommendation-MIND/Code/README.md

 - [ ] extract terms from every historical news when the history is updated
 - [ ] extract terms incrementally
 - [ ] long and short term extraction

+## Issue
+- the gradient after docReducer is sharp